Phone: (630) 892.7021 | Fax:(630) 892.7158

 Jim’s civil litigation practice includes family law, creditors’ rights, personal injury, commercial disputes, estate litigation, condemnation and appellate practice.

-Gretta concentrates her practice in the areas of business transactions and planning, estate planning, probate and estate administration, and residential and commercial real estate transactions.
-She represents small to medium sized companies and their owners in a wide range of business related matters, including start-up of new business, buying and selling businesses, drafting and negotiating contracts, and succession and tax planning.
+Gretta concentrates her practice in the areas of planning for corporations, limited liability companies and other business related entities, wills, trusts, probate and estate administration, special needs trusts, and buying, selling and leasing of residential and commercial real estate.
+She represents small to medium sized companies and their owners in a wide range of business related matters, including start up of new business, buying and selling businesses, drafting and negotiating contracts, and succession planning.
 Gretta also counsels not-for-profit corporations and other charitable organizations.

 Gretta has practiced law in Aurora, Illinois since 1988.
 She was formerly associated with the law firms of Drendel, Schanlaber, Horwitz, Tatnall & McCracken and Schanlaber & Reed.